Mariinsky Theatre Guest Soloist

 Repertoire also includes: Nemorino (L’elisir d’amore), Beppe (Pagliacci), Rodolfo (Luisa Miller), Ismaele (Nabucco), Cassio (Verdi’s Otello), Lensky (Eugene Onegin), Chekalinsky (The Queen of Spades), Flavio (Norma), Prince Yuri (The Enchantress), Jason (Cherubini’s Médée), Demo and Volano (Cavalli’s Giasone), King Charles VII (The Maid of Orleans), the Prince (Dvořák’s Rusalka), Ernani in the eponymous opera.

 In 2012 Migran Agadzhanyan founded the Youth Symphony Orchestra of St Petersburg and has since been its Artistic Director and Principal Conductor.

-In April 2021 he made his debut as a conductor (Carmen) at the Mariinsky Theatre, where he also conducted the operas Rigoletto and Pagliacci.
+In April 2021 he made his debut as a conductor (Carmen) at the Mariinsky Theatre, where he also conducted the operas Rigoletto, Pagliacci, La Bohème and Madama Butterfly.

 Information for February 2023